How To Soundproof an Apartment

 While sound transmission is the most common acoustic issue experienced in apartments, it’s not the only issue that may arise in an apartment setting.
 If you’re experiencing issues with sound quality, adding absorption to your apartment can help.
 As sound reflects off hard surfaces, it can cause a variety of acoustic issues.
 Adding soft, acoustically absorptive surfaces will help limit the amount of sound reflecting throughout your space.
 When it comes to sound absorption, there are a variety of options to choose from:

 - Acoustic Panels - Acoustic Panels consist of our eco-C-tex sound absorption material wrapped in a fabric or image of your choosing.
-Acoustic Panels provide NRC ratings ranging from 0.95-1.0, making them excellent options when looking to absorb sound within a space.
+Acoustic Panels provide NRC ratings ranging up to 0.95, making them excellent options when looking to absorb sound within a space.

 - Sound Absorption Sheets - Sound Absorption Sheets are the best option to consider if you are looking for portable sound absorption.
 Each Sound Absorption Sheet measures 95” x 54”, and includes three metal grommets on each 54” side.
 Sound Absorption Sheets provide an NRC rating of 0.85.